-The texts of the Acts and Regulations to which you will have access come from Les Publications du Québec.
+The texts of the Acts and Regulations come from Les Publications du Québec.

 Acts and corresponding regulations